-He was born on 15th of October 1983 in Sao Paulo and as many Paulistas, he was a huge fan of racing.
+He was born on October 15, 1983, in Sao Paulo and as many Paulistas, he was a huge fan of racing.
 When he was five, Bruno started to learn skills of driving a motorcycle thanks to his grandfather.
 Later he started to drive karts and it was obvious that he has talent and potential.
 Sadly, his progress in the world of motorsport was brutally slowed after his uncle Ayrton was killed in a crash at Imola in 1994 while Bruno’s father was killed in motorbike accident two years later.
 Despite all, his mother continued to support Bruno’s efforts and willingness to become a racing driver.

 When Bruno was 21 years old, he started to compete at a higher level.
 He has appeared in some Formula BMW UK and Asian Formula Renault Challenge races.
 That was a good preparation for the following year in which Senna has competed in British Formula 3, driving for Raikkonen Robertson Racing.
 In his first full-time season in motorsports, Bruno scored one pole position (at Nurburgring) and had three podium finishes.
 After all, 2006 he won the 10th position in the championship.